yeoneung/bayesian_system_id/README.md

-# On Stabilizability-Independent Asymptotic Concentration Bounds for Bayesian Identification of Linear Non-Gaussian Systems
+# On concentration bounds for Bayesian identification of linear non-Gaussian systems

 This document provides Matlab codes together with explicit setup for the experiments whose result is reported in the paper above titled.
 The code is written based on Matlab2021b.